 Need for the Enlarged Cotter Dam in the ACT

 Construction of the Enlarged Cotter Dam was necessitated by the serious drought conditions within the ACT during the last few years.
 ACT experienced the worst drought conditions in 2009.
 The Cotter Dam, built in 1912 with a capacity of four giga litres (GL), had remained unused for several years.
-The new enlarged dam will increase the holding capacity of the reservoir to 78GL.
+The new enlarged dam increased the holding capacity of the reservoir to 78GL.

 The design of the dam incorporated measures to reduce green house emissions during construction and a fish management programme to enable migration upstream.
 A seven kilometre-long fish habitat was also constructed to save the endangered Macquarie Perch.

-Constructing the largest RCC dam in Australia
+Construction of the largest RCC dam in Australia

-The new dam is being built downstream of the existing Cotter Dam.
+The new dam is built downstream of the existing Cotter Dam.
 A geotechnical investigation, which was carried out on the project prior to the commencement of the construction works, won the Engineering Excellence Award for Geotechnical Investigations in 2009.
 It comprised of diamond core drilling, testing of rock samples, seismic refraction surveys, mapping and other ancillary activities.

 Two saddle dams were also constructed as part of the Enlarged Cotter Dam project in February 2011.
 They were embankment dams with a height of about 22m and width of 250m.
 They were built using clay, sand and rock.
 The main foundation for the auxiliary dams was surfaced with steel fibre reinforced shotcrete.